Simple Present Tense - Structure, Uses, Examples & Rules to Add -s, -es, -ies

 e.g. Catch - Catches, Push - Pushes, Fix - Fixes, Go - Goes, Guess - Guesses, Buzz- Buzzes, etc.

-3. Add "ies" - If the verb ends with "y" but before "y" there is consonant remove "y" and add "ies".
+3. Add "ies" - If the verb ends with "y" but before "y" there is a consonant remove "y" and add "ies".

 e.g. Fly - Flies, Cry - Cries, Try - Tries, etc.